AdobeDocs/document-services/src/pages/apis/microsoft-PA-integration/ms-announcement.md

 <AnnouncementBlock slots="heading, text, button" className='ms-announcement-blade'/>

-### Sign up for a preview program of Adobe Acrobat Sign with embedded Power Automate.
+### Sign up for a preview program of Adobe Acrobat Sign Workflow Automate integrated with Microsoft Power Automate.

 Register for the opportunity to experience an even simpler way to automate your e-signature work.